davidpgausai-svg/LeaderOS/INSTANCE_OPERATOR_GUIDE.md

 ---

+IF YOU MAKE A MAJOR DATABASE CHANGE TO THE APP, YOU MUST RUN the command: 'npx drizzle-kit generate' in the SHELL

 ## ⚠️ CRITICAL: Each Instance Needs Its Own Database

 **This is the most important step.** When you fork or import this project from GitHub, your instance may inherit the MASTER's database connection.
 This means: